Mathew White

 Eligible to supervise Masters and PhD - email supervisor to discuss availability.

-Mathew brings twenty-one years teaching experience in K-12 education (1996-2017) to his academic career.
-In 2018, he moved to academia as an Associate Professor of Education (40/40/20) at the University of Adelaide.
-His experience encompasses teaching SACE, VCE, and IB Diploma English and French, serving as Director of Wellbeing, and coordinating the International Baccalaureate Diploma program.
-Mathew earned his PhD in Education from the University of Adelaide in 2004 while maintaining his full-time secondary school teaching responsibilities.
-He is a registered teacher in South Australia and Victoria.
+Mathew is a Stage 1 and 2 AITSL Accredited panellist, fully registered teacher in South Australia and Victoria, and a Graduate of the Australian Institute of Company Directors.
+He brings twenty-one years of teaching and senior leadership experience in K-12 education (1996-2017) to his academic career.
+In 2018, he transitioned to academia as an Associate Professor of Education (40/40/20) at the University of Adelaide and was promoted to Level E: Professor in 2025.
+His extensive secondary teaching experience encompasses teaching SACE, VCE, and IB Diploma English and French, serving as Director of Wellbeing, and coordinating the International Baccalaureate Diploma program.

-Mathew’s research centres on transforming education through the integration of wellbeing science into education leadership, teaching practice, and policy.
-His scholarship encompasses four areas: the development of new theories for wellbeing education; conceptualising the ‘wellbeing learning poverty cycle’; application of Peterson and Seligman’s Character Strengths and Virtues Classification and Seligman’s PERMA theory in educational contexts; and an interdisciplinary consensus wellbeing model with international colleagues.
+His research centres on transforming education by integrating wellbeing science into education leadership, teaching practice, and policy.
+His scholarship encompasses four key areas: the development of new theories for wellbeing education; conceptualising the ‘wellbeing learning poverty cycle’; application of Peterson and Seligman’s Character Strengths and Virtues Classification and Seligman’s PERMA theory in educational contexts; and an interdisciplinary consensus wellbeing model with international colleagues.

-Mathew has authored eight books and 69 peer-reviewed publications.
-His academic excellence has been recognised with the 2024 Australian Council for Educational Leaders Hedley Beare Award for Educational Writing and the Stephen Cole the Elder Award, the University of Adelaide’s highest teaching distinction.
-He is an Honorary Principal Fellow at the University of Melbourne and was an academic visitor at the University of Oxford’s Department for Education.
+Mathew has authored eight books and 69 peer-reviewed publications throughout his career.
+His research has been recognised with the 2024 Australian Council for Educational Leaders Hedley Beare Award for Educational Writing and the Stephen Cole the Elder Award, the University of Adelaide’s highest teaching award.
+He holds positions as an Honorary Principal Fellow at the University of Melbourne and was previously an academic visitor at the University of Oxford’s Department for Education.

-As Deputy Dean (International), Mathew leads ABLE’s internationalisation strategy, overseeing over 80 partnerships across the faculty.
+As Deputy Dean (International), Mathew leads ABLE’s internationalisation strategy and oversees over 80 partnerships across the faculty.
 As an International Ambassador for the University, he collaborates with the Division of External Engagement to strengthen global research and teaching partnerships.

-Mathew is a Senior Fellow of the UK’s Higher Education Academy (2024), a Fellow of the International Positive Psychology Association (2021), a Fellow of the Australian College of Educators (2018), and a Fellow of the Royal Society for the Encouragement of Arts, Manufactures and Commerce.
+Mathew is a Senior Fellow of the UK’s Higher Education Academy (2024), a Fellow of the International Positive Psychology Association (2021), a Fellow of the Australian College of Educators (2018), and a Fellow of the Royal Society for the UK’s Encouragement of Arts.

 He welcomes research proposals from prospective PhD and Masters students in wellbeing education, educational leadership, and curriculum and pedagogy.